 Area of Focus: Theatre Studies

 William Grange is Professor of Theatre Arts and Film Technology History in the Johnny Carson School.
-The author of ten books currently in print, he has also written several essays, book chapters, journal articles, reviews, and encyclopedia entries available at http://digitalcommons.unl.edu/.
-You may also visit his Amazon webpage at http://www.amazon.com/William-Grange/e/B001HOH05G to view his books and even order copies – which he highly recommends.
+The author of eleven books currently in print, he has also written several essays, book chapters, journal articles, reviews, and encyclopedia entries available at the UNL Digital Commons.
+You may also visit his Amazon webpage to view his books and even order copies–which he highly recommends.
+His most recent book is the second edition of Historical Dictionary of German Theater, published by Scarecrow Press.
 Dr. Grange has received prestigious teaching and research appointments abroad, including Guest Professor for American Film and Drama at the University of Heidelberg in Germany, the Distinguished Chair in Humanities and Cultural Studies at the University of Vienna and a Fulbright Professorship at the University of Cologne.
-In both Cologne and Vienna he taught courses in German; at the University of Nebraska his teaching is almost exclusively in English.
+In both Cologne and Vienna he taught courses in German; at the University of Nebraska he has served as an endowed Hixson-Lied Professor, though his teaching is almost exclusively in English.